Basic Elements of Good Slide Presentation Design

 You can absolutely ask your guest speakers to do this as well, hopefully they do.
 If not, my suggestion would be to gather their presentations before your event and do it for them.

 If your presentation has animation, no worries.
-Simply create a new slide for each animation instead of creating the animation within PowerPoint.
+Simply create a new slide for each animation instead of creating the animation within PowerPoint. (think carefully about whether the animation is really necessary?)

 Back to Preparing a Presentation